Simple homotopy types of even dimensional manifolds: Introduction

 \subsection{Conventions}

-The following is in place throughout this article, unless otherwise specified.
+The following conventions apply throughout this article, unless otherwise specified.
 As above, $n \ge 4$ will be an integer and an $n$-manifold will be a compact connected $\CAT$ $n$-manifold where $\CAT \in \{\Diff, \PL, \TOP\}$.
 They will be assumed closed except where it is clear from the context that they are not, e.g.\ thickenings and cobordisms.
 We frequently assume \cref{assumptions} but will state this as needed.
 CW complexes will be assumed to be connected.
 Rings will be assumed to be associative and have a multiplicative identity, but not necessarily commutative.